Gwo-O9/Problem-Solving/README.md

 # Programming-Study

-I'm doing a programming study with my colleagues.
-(Coding Apes)   This repository is made for uploading weekly coding tasks.
+I'm doing a programming study with my SNU colleagues (Coding Apes).
+This repository is made for uploading weekly coding tasks.